seqcode/miniMDS/README.md

 A secondary scaling factor is used for short-range interactions.
 The default value is 2.5.
 You can change this using -a2.
 (Reducing this can help with "clumping" in the structure.)

 ``python minimds.py -a2 2 GM12878_combined_22_10kb.bed``

+##### Prior

+Exponential decay in contact frequency with genomic separation is a hallmark of Hi-C data.
+To reduce noise, miniMDS corrects contact frequencies with a distance-decay prior.
+The default prior weight is 0.05.
+You can change the weight using -w.

+``python minimds.py -w 0 GM12878_combined_22_10kb.bed``

+w can be any value between 0 and 1.

 ##### Classical MDS